spinnaker/spinnaker.github.io/setup/features/script-stage/index.md

         "https://storage.googleapis.com/jenkins-script-stage-config/scriptJobConfig.xml"
     ```

 3. Create the Jenkins job where your script will run.
-To do this, you need the
+To create the job, you
-    following information:
+    need the following information:

     *   `$JENKINS_HOST`: your running Jenkins instance.
     *   `$JOB_NAME`: the name of the Jenkins job where your script runs.